 I, on the other hand, am doing none of those things.
 The internet has forced me to wonder– am I doing anything worthy of likes?
 As blazingly shallow as that may sound, the worst part is the constant comparison and digital envy made it easy to feel down on myself.

 Over the summer, I decided to stop comparing myself and start celebrating the small joys in my life.
-I created a DC bucket List and (like a true, validation-hungry millennial) documented the entire experience on Facebook.
+I created a Washington DC bucket List and (like a true, validation-hungry millennial) documented the entire experience on Facebook.
 The twenty items on my bucket list were relatively cheap (ranging from free to under $20) metro-accessible, doable year-round, and can be done alone or in a group.

 It didn’t take long for people to notice.
 “You’re having the best summer ever!” a Facebook friend exclaimed.
 People I hadn’t seen in years and acquaintances I barely knew began messaging me to ask what’s next on my bucket list and left comments on my latest adventures.

 Whether you’re in a new city or have put down serious roots, I challenge you to shake up your routine and create your own bucket list.
 Or just take a few from mine.
 Here are 20 of the best things to do or add to your own bucket list:

 Take a Power Nap